Multi-layered characterization of hot stellar systems with confidence: Characterization of HSS

 \subsubsection{Properties of Identified Groups}

-Tables \ref{hss:no:type:ph1} and \ref{hss:no:type:ph2} give the number of different type of HSSs in each group at each stage of the merge.
-The mean value of the parameters for each group in each of the merging phases is given in Tables \ref{hss:mean:ph1} and \ref{hss:mean:ph2}.
-Additionally different colors in scatterplots \ref{fig:scatter:all}, \ref{fig:scatter:ph1} and \ref{fig:scatter:ph2} indicate the group to which each observation belong with different shades indicating the confidence of that particular observation.
-Darker shades indicate higher confidences for that particular HSS.
-From the scatterplots and Tables \ref{tab:ph1:conf} and \ref{tab:ph2:conf} it is clear that most of the HSS have high confidences indicating that the groupings with ellipsoidal structure has good support in the dataset and certainly more so than in the initial clustering obtained using $t$MMBC.
-Notably, the first merging phase results in Groups (i)-5 and (iii) which contains most of the HSS.
-Most of the GC\_VCCs are in Group (iii) after the first merge and only ten in Group (ii)-6.
-The stellar systems in Group (ii)-6 have lower confidence compared to the other two groups due to which inferences about the HSS in this group will be more uncertain compared to the stellar systems in other groups.
-From Table \ref{hss:no:type:ph2} we see that after the second phase all the candidates (GC\_VCCs) were classified to Group II.
-Apart from this all the GCs also got classified to this group along with a good number of UCDs and dE,Ns.
-This along with the group means can help us infer about the kinematic properties of these stellar systems.
-After the final merging step, we see that Group I HSSs have a larger stellar mass compared to the HSSs in Group II.
-On the other hand, the effective magnitude is also substantially larger for HSSs in the second group.
-The mass over luminosity ratio is quite similar for both groups but the effective radius is higher for the second group compared to the first group.
+Table \ref{hss:or:type} gives the numbers of different types of HSS in each of the $t$MMBC groups and Tables \ref{hss:no:type:ph1}, \ref{hss:no:type:ph2} give the numbers of different types of HSS in each group at each phase of the algorithm.
+The mean and standard deviation of the parameters for the $t$MMBC solution are given in Table \ref{hss:mean:8} while those for each group at each of the merging phases is in Tables \ref{hss:mean:ph1} and \ref{hss:mean:ph2}.
+Additionally, different colors in Figures \ref{fig:scatter:all}, \ref{fig:scatter:ph1} and \ref{fig:scatter:ph2} indicate the group to which each HSS belongs, with different shades indicating the confidence of that particular HSS.
+Darker shades indicate higher confidences for that particular datapoint.
+From the figures and Tables \ref{tab:ph1:conf} and \ref{tab:ph2:conf} it is clear that most of the HSS have high confidence coefficients, indicating that the classification method has worked well in identifying the non-ellipsoidal structure that was demonstrated after the initial clustering using $t$MMBC.
+After the first merge, the most notable groups are Groups (i)-5 and (iii) which have most of the HSS.
+Most of the GC\_VCCs are in Group (iii) after the first merge and only ten are in Group (ii)-6.
+The stellar systems in Group (ii)-6 have lower confidence compared to the other two groups due to which inferences about the HSS in this group will be more uncertain compared to the HSS in other groups.
+From Table \ref{hss:no:type:ph2} we see that after the second phase, all the candidates (GC\_VCC) were classified to Group II.
+All the GCs were also classified to this group, as also a number of UCDs and dE,Ns.
+These group compositions and means can help us infer about the kinematic properties of these stellar systems.
+After the final merge, Group I has a larger $M_s$ and a much larger $R_e$ than Group II.
+The effective magnitude is also significantly larger for the second group.
+The $M_s/L_\nu$ ratio is quite similar for both groups.
+We now interpret our results.